Two of four Americans kidnapped by gunmen in Mexico found dead | Law-Order

 MILITARY THREAT U.S. Republicans, in particular, have been pushing for the U.S. government to take a tougher line on organized crime south of the border amid rising overdose deaths caused by fentanyl, a synthetic opioid trafficked by Mexican cartels.

-White House spokesman John Kirby condemned the incident in Tamaulipas, which has long been one of the most violent, gang-ridden states in Mexico.
+White House spokesman John Kirby condemned the incident in Tamaulipas.
 "Attacks on U.S. citizens are unacceptable, no matter where," he told a news briefing.
-Tamaulipas attorney general Irving Barrios told the conference with Villarreal that the Gulf Cartel was known to operate in the area, but stopped short of explicitly blaming it.
+Tamaulipas Attorney General Irving Barrios told the conference with Villarreal that the Gulf Cartel was known to operate in the area but stopped short of explicitly blaming it.

-Barrios said they were likely mistaken for somebody else when abducted, but noted authorities were still pursuing several lines of investigation.
-Tamaulipas officials said they understood McGee was traveling with the group to Mexico to get cosmetic surgery.
+Barrios said the Americans were likely mistaken for somebody else when abducted but noted authorities were still pursuing several lines of investigation.
+Tamaulipas officials said McGee was traveling with the group to Mexico to get cosmetic surgery.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)